egh/ledger-autosync/README.md

 ledger-autosync
 ===============

 ledger-autosync is a program to pull down transactions from your bank and create [ledger](http://ledger-cli.org/) transactions for them.
-It is designed to only create transactions that are not already present in your ledger files.
-This should make it comparable to some of the automated synchronization features available in products like GnuCash, Mint, etc.
+It is designed to only create transactions that are not already present in your ledger files (that is, deduplicate transactions).
+This should make it comparable to some of the automated synchronization features available in products like GnuCash, Mint, etc. In fact, ledger-autosync performs OFX import and synchronization better than all the alternatives I have seen.

 Features
 --------